ZeitgeberH/patchview/docs/tutorials.rst

 *import single file*
 ^^^^^^^^^^^^^^^^^^^^^^
 Use the file browser to expand (click the arrow) directories.
-Once located the file (.dat or .abf), double clicking the file.
+Once located the file (.dat, .abf for electrophysiology data; .asc for Morphological data), double clicking the file.
 The contents of this file will be represented as a hierarchical tree in a tab named "Current tree" in the left panel.
 Click the arrow at start of the name to expand.